tmont/fmpl/README.md

 into an independent callable function.
 Only pug/ejs seem to do that but pug is for HTML and ejs doesn't support template inheritance.

+This library is NOT:

+- asynchronous
+- super serious
+- recommended for use in production

+I mean, it works, and the tests pass (100% coverage), but the parser is kinda naive and you can jam it up if you try really hard.
+I use it for precompiling HTML email templates.
+I wouldn't recommend it as a replacement for a more "real" template engine like pug, ejs, nunjucks or dust.

+If you want minimal dependencies and standalone precompilation, this is the library for you.

 ## Usage
 ```javascript
 const Fmpl = require('fmpl');